 MA308 Calculus and Analytic Geometry III.
 5 hours.
 The calculus of several variables, solid analytic geometry, and series.
 Prerequisite: MA209.
 Fall.

 MA315 Differential Equations.
 3 hours.
 The study of ordinary differential equations using operational, transform and/or series methods, with selected applications.
 Prerequisite: MA308.
-Fall. (subject to enrollment).
+Spring. (subject to enrollment).

 MA317 Modern Algebra.
 4 hours.
 Topics from number theory, groups, rings, integral domains and fields.
 Prerequisite: MA209.
-Even-numbered Springs.
+Odd-numbered Fall..

 MA318 Matrices and Linear Algebra.
 3 hours.
 Introduction to matrix algebra and vector fields, with applications.
 Prerequisite: MA118 or MA112.
 Spring.